top of page

 Key Dates

-Early February – Highly Commended and Finalists notified
+Late February 2024* – Highly Commended and Finalists notified

 Rules